-Action - what we'll do Deliverable - how we'll do it Funding Allocation Responsible Team(s) 2020/2 Jul- Dec 21 1 ing 2021/2 Jul- J Dec Celebrate community resilience and build awareness of local community groups, volunteers and sporting clubs to increase participation and membership as part of the Local History Awards and People of North Perth project in collaboration with North Perth Local \$1,500 Local History Centre/ Marketing & Partnerships • • COVID Conversations Film Music Project - the City is still working with Nunzio to help transcribe the interviews - these are being deposited with the Local History Centre in slow progression but will not be made public until after his project is formally launched.
-Collaborative display of artwork and historic maps by COVID arts relief recipient Jane Coffey in Future Shelter (Angove Street) is on display in the Local History Centre from October - December 2021.
-Ms Coffey has provided feedback on the art grant she has received and advised that it has gotten her back in to painting again.
-Her painting for the project has led to more commissioned artwork for the artist and she is very pleased.
+Action - what we'll do Deliverable - how we'll do it Funding Allocation Responsible Team(s) 2020/ Jul- 21 Jul- Status - 15 November 2021 Quarterly Update - 2 February 2022 3.1 Celebrate community resilience and build awareness of local community groups, volunteers and sporting clubs to increase participation and membership as part of the Local History Awards and People of North Perth project in collaboration with North Perth Local \$1,500 Local History Centre/ Marketing & Partnerships • • working with Nunzio to help transcribe the interviews - The COVID Conversations Film Music Project is completed and was formally launched on 30 January at an event held at Nunzio Mondia's Concert Club in Baker Avenue with the Mayor present.
+Transcription of interviews and deposit in the Local History Collection is ongoing.
 35. facilitate club promotion and education, develop a new regular hirer events calendar and include sporting events and activities in events calendar 36. refocus and relaunch the Vincent Community Support Network \$3,000 Marketing & Partnerships • • A review of the Vincent Community Support Network is currently being undertaken.
 Summer club bookings allocations completed, and marketing are now working with the facility bookings team Facility Bookings team with Marketing team have updated the websites for Parks, Halls and Reserves to make them more inviting and easier to navigate (pictures and text).